About Cloud KMS

 For keys used for symmetric encryption, yes.
 See Automatic rotation: Setting the rotation period for a key.

 For keys used for asymmetric encryption or asymmetric signing, no. To learn more, see Considerations for asymmetric key rotation.

 Does key rotation re-encrypt data?
 If not, why?

 Key rotation does not automatically re-encrypt data.
 When you decrypt data, Cloud KMS knows which key version to use for the decryption.
-As long as a key version is not disabled or destroyed, Cloud KMS will be able to use the key version for the decryption.
+As long as a key version is not disabled or destroyed, Cloud KMS can decrypt data protected with that key.

 Why can't I delete keys or key rings?